tsvetinavasileva/FMI-Room-Reservation-WEB-Project/README.md

      - cd C:\xampp\mysql\bin
      - mysql -u root <C:\xampp\htdocs\sql\project.sql (make sure you use the mysql executable from xampp, if you have another mysql installed)
  - Navigate to some html page(e.g http://localhost/FMI-Room-Reservation-WEB-Project/project/register.html)
+ - To update your local project - git pull origin master